AlexandrosKal/oop-project/docs/Specification.md

 ## Usage

-The executable file, e.g. `build/project.out`, receives from the command line the following **case sensitive** arguments:
+The executable file, e.g. `build/project.out`, receives from the command-line the following **case-insensitive** arguments with single, double, or no `-`
+prefix:

 Argument |Description
 :--------|:----------